-As a serious small business owner, you keep up on the latest trend.
+As a serious small business owner, you keep up with the latest trend.
 One new trend however has you worried.
-Omnichannel marketing is the new fad but you don’t know how your inbound call center can be everywhere at once.
+Omnichannel marketing is the new fad but you don’t know how your call center service company can be everywhere at once.
 Well take a deep breath and relax, because you can’t be everywhere at once, and it’s OK.
 In fact, it’s better if you’re not.

 These types of smooth transitions are impossible.
 The amount of time it takes to research a new marketing channel, figure out the technological logistics, and implement a new strategy doesn’t allow instantaneous changeovers.
 And if today’s popular social media site becomes yesterday’s news?
 Then you have to find the newest craze and be ready to jump again.

 The company should also have a plan in place before adding or removing a marketing channel from its strategy.
 The leap first and fix it later approach is not part of a sustainable business strategy.
-Moving to a new channel needs thought, planning and support from all aspects of an organization.
+Moving to a new channel needs to be thought, planning, and support from all aspects of an organization.

 And the reality is that your company won’t lose money because you don’t offer customer service options on every channel where you have customers.
-By focusing on the most popular channels and ones that show long-term growth will increase your bottom line faster than by trying to bounce around from one Internet trend do the next.
+By focusing on the most popular channels and not trying to be wherever and ones that show long-term growth will increase your bottom line faster than by trying to bounce around from one Internet trend to the next.

-Inbound call center companies should invest in multi-channel solutions for customer resource management.
+Inbound call center companies should invest in multi-channel, anywhere – everywhere solutions for customer resource management.
 But omnichannel solutions aren’t viable.
-Focus on the channels that you company has had a record of accomplishment of success in order to offer the ultimate experience for your customers to ensure satisfaction.
+Focus on the channels that your company has had a record of accomplishment of success in order to offer the ultimate experience for your customers to ensure satisfaction.